 Looking at tech, I am a Professional Data Engineer and Cloud Architect for the Google Cloud Platform.
 In the past, my focus was mainly on (full-stack) web technologies as well as IoT tech, backend and cloud infrastructure.
 I also have a bit of a passion for IT privacy and security.
 Currently, I mostly work with Kubernetes, AWS, terraform and BigData tech like Spark and Kafka.
 According to some colleagues I'm also pretty fun to watch interacting with my shell.
 Over the years I built some skills that helped me minimize my keystrokes for most interactions with my machine, removing the barriers between my idea and the execution.

 I find data science and ML fascinating but have to compromise and work with specialists in those fields instead of trying to learn it all on my own as well.
-As a Data Engineer though, I am capable of talking to and understanding the needs of Data Scientists and discuss potential causes for model performance issues.
+As a Data Engineer, I am capable of talking to and understanding the needs of Data Scientists and discuss potential causes for model performance issues.
 In a brief period in 2017/18, I dove into machine learning by applying reinforcement learning to trading systems.

 From a social perspective, I have volunteered a number of years in the Erasmus Student Network, where I was appointed as the National Partnership Manager for Germany.
 In winter 19/20 I volunteered at Hack Your Future Belgium as a coach, teaching web-development and general SWE skills to refugees.

 In my free time I enjoy a number of podcasts and books (see reading list) as well as water and mountain sports and exploring cities, people and cultures.
 For the day-to-day, I recently got a road bike which I enjoy as well.